Frequently Asked Questions

 - For questions about our swim program, visit our swimming program page.

 We are currently working with state and federal authorities, along with the LA County Health Department to determine the best practices to put in place prior to the summer starting.
 As time passes, we are learning an incredible amount and we want to be sure that we are doing everything we can to create a safe environment for our campers and staff by following all protocols determined by the CDC, American Camp Association, and local officials.
-We will continue to update this FAQ as well as our enrolled families (through email) with what, if any, changes or adjustments are needed to our typical program and procedures.

 Camp Kinneret is not affiliated with any religious or cultural organization